MathWestJohan/portfolio/README.md

 - Google Artifact Registry: For storing Docker images.

 ### Kubernetes:
-- Liveness and Readiness Probes: To monitor pod health and ensure smooth deployments.
 - kubectl: For managing Kubernetes clusters.
-### Monitoring and Logging:
-- Cloud Monitoring: For tracking deployment and pipeline metrics.
-- kubectl logs: For debugging issues in pods.
 ### Testing:
 - Jest: A JavaScript testing framework for unit and integration testing.
 - @testing-library/react: For React component testing.